ahmedbesbes/media-agent/README.md

 Here's what I plan in the near future:

-* support other LLMs (Falcon?)
+* Add more data sources: substack, press, LinkedIN
-* support Pinecone as an alternative to ChromaDB
+* support open-source LLMs (Falcon?)
-* support Twint as an alternative to Tweepy (in case the Twitter API reaches its limit in terms of calls)
+* support Pinecone in addition to ChromaDB
 * add instructions to deployment on a cloud infrastructure
 * improve the prompts to have a more engaging/enriching conversations
 * add actions to open URLs and fetch content from it